-The VGK-X/VGK-XS has been designed for a stable performance over a range of temperatures.
-The use in very low temperatures (sub-zero) may cause some stiffening in the yield action of the joint, which could cause an imbalance during hands-free slope and stairs descent.
+The VGK-Go! has been designed for a stable performance over a range of temperatures.
+The use in very low temperatures (sub-zero) may cause some stiffening in the swing and yield action of the joint, which in hands-free slope and stairs descent could cause an imbalance.
 In this instance, it is advised to first try using it close to a handrail.
-In elevated temperatures (40 degrees plus), the VGK-X/VGK-XS maintains its performance fairly well.
+In elevated temperatures (40 degrees plus), the VGK-Go! maintains its performance fairly well.